18 November 2024

 Order a serving of scones with jam and cream alongside a steaming hot cup of Devonshire tea to be enjoyed overlooking the gardens.
 Return for dinner to indulge in that famous Norfolk Island seafood.
 Don’t miss the salt and pepper calamari or the seafood crepe; featuring succulent prawns, calamari and local trumpeter that is bound in a seasoned Mornay sauce and then rolled into a delicate French crepe.

-The most recent addition to the island dining scene is the Bounty Bar and Grill.
+Housed within a charming 1900s building is Bounty Bar and Grill.
 The contemporary menu champions local meats and produce with a range of share platters to choose from.
 A surprising standout is the Surf and Turf: a juicy steak cooked to your liking served alongside crispy prawns.

 The Two Chimneys Winery is the place to get a premium drop on the island.
 Established by Noelene McAlpine and her husband Rod, find eight grape varieties surrounding the picturesque homestead.
 Grab one of the tasty platters which showcase Noelene’s creativity in the kitchen; her homemade cheese ball goes nicely with local marinated mushrooms, orange and paw paw.
 A glass of Semillon rounds out the experience.